 I had higher hopes for the T97 being as easy to disassemble as the AR15, but it’s not.
 The bolt comes out of the bolt carrier a bit easier, but overall accessibility is better in the AR15 line of rifles.
 The striker assembly of the T97 is a bit simpler/easier to break down than the buried trigger assembly on an AR15.
 That all said, my 16″ AR15 rifle is much longer than my non-restricted 18.5″ T97, even with the telescopic stock all the way in.
 The bullpup design requires a bit more complexity, but gives you a much more compact rifle to carry.

-Ultra reliable, decent build quality, extremely compact, ugly like a glock, awful ergonomics, needs better optics options, incredible price.
+Ultra reliable, decent build quality, extremely compact, ugly like a glock, awful ergonomics, needs better optics options (now available), incredible price.